influxdata/telegraf/plugins/processors/split/README.md

 metric.
 Templates can overlap, where a field or tag, is used across templates and as a result end up in multiple metrics.

-If drop original is changed to true, then the plugin can result in dropping all metrics when no match is found!
-Please ensure to test templates before putting into production to avoid data loss.
+**NOTE**: If drop original is changed to true, then the plugin can result in dropping all metrics when no match is found!
+Please ensure to test templates before putting into production *and* use metric filtering to avoid data loss.

 Some outputs are sensitive to the number of metric series that are produced.
 Multiple series of the same metric name can result in a decrease in performance